abhishekjiitr/prometheus-timezone-rules/README.md

 # prometheus-timezone-rules
-Proemtheus recording rules for time related metrics in multiple timezones, incorporating daylight savings
+Prometheus recording rules for time related metrics in multiple timezones, incorporating daylight savings

 The metrics include the following time zones:
 1. GMT (by default included with prometheus)